AbsaOSS/spline/kafka-gateway/README.md

 ---
 ### Configuration
-All mandatory configs that needs to be provided are in the example bellow.
+All mandatory configs that needs to be provided are in the next example.
 In addition to this the Kafka consumer can be [configured the standard way](https://kafka.apache.org/documentation/#consumerconfigs).
-Everything that start with prefix `spline.kafka.consumer.` will be send to consumer as a config (with the prefix removed)
+Everything that start with prefix `spline.kafka.consumer.` will be sent to consumer as a config (with the prefix removed)

 spline's `DefaultConfigurationStack` is used so there are many ways how to provide the config.